Admissions & Auditions

 Step 3: On-Campus Audition

 All undergraduate music major applicants must audition into the Department of Music.
 As part of the Department of Music application on your student portal, you will be asked to select from one of the Audition Dates below.
-However, If you wish to audition before applying to the university, please click here.
+However, If you wish to audition BEFORE applying to the university, use this link: MUSIC MAJOR AUDITIONS

 - November 18 (early acceptance)

 - January 27

 - February 24

 Applicants to the graduate programs in performance and conducting must audition for the Department or submit videos to screening.
 Start by applying to the Graduate School (button above) and Dr. Hunter will contact you for supplemental material and to arrange auditions.

 - Piano: Dr. Tomoko Kashiwagi, email@example.com (479) 575-5771